 “This is just the beginning of an entirely new industry in the United States.
 For every new EV battery gigafactory that is built, we will need to build a new battery recycling facility to process manufacturing scrap and end-of-life batteries.
 This is a capital-intensive endeavor, so joint ventures between strategically aligned partners is an ideal way to fund new infrastructure projects.”

-The new facility will create approximately 60 jobs and produce approximately 12,000 metric tons of black mass per year.
-The black mass is a fine powder that contains the valuable cathode and anode materials inside an electric vehicle battery.
-The black mass-produced at the new SK ecoplant/Ascend Elements facility will help supply Ascend Elements’ nearby Apex 1 engineered battery materials facility, which is currently under construction in Hopkinsville, Ky.
+The new facility will create approximately 60 jobs and produce about 12,000 metric tons of black mass per year—a fine powder containing valuable cathode and anode materials from EV batteries.
+This output will supply Ascend Elements’ nearby Apex 1 facility, currently under construction in Hopkinsville, KY.

 When operational in 2024, the $1 billion Apex 1 project will be North America’s first sustainable cathode precursor (pCAM) and cathode active material (CAM) manufacturing facility.
-At full capacity, the massive Apex 1 project will produce enough pCAM for approximately 750,000 new EVs per year.
+At full capacity, it will produce enough pCAM for approximately 750,000 new EVs per year.

-Ascend Elements recently closed a $542 million funding round and received $480 million of U.S. Department of Energy grant awards to accelerate the construction of the Apex 1 project.
-Ascend Elements also operates Base 1, one of North America’s largest electric vehicle battery recycling facilities in Covington, Georgia.
+Ascend Elements recently secured $542 million in funding and received $480 million in U.S. Department of Energy grants to accelerate the Apex 1 project.
+It also operates Base 1, one of North America’s largest EV battery recycling facilities, in Covington, Georgia.

 About SK ecoplant

-It has grown rapidly in the waste battery recycling sector and renewable energy sectors, including hydrogen, fuel cells, offshore wind power and photovoltaic power.
-It is also committed to ESG-oriented management for sustainable growth, leading the efforts to solve global environmental and energy issues and achieve a circular economy for zero waste and net zero.
+It has grown rapidly in the waste battery recycling and renewable energy sectors, including hydrogen, fuel cells, offshore wind, and solar power.
+SK ecoplant remains committed to ESG-oriented growth, aiming for zero waste and net-zero emissions through a circular economy approach.